Mortgage Repayment Calculator

 Calculating likely mortgage repayments can be simple thanks to Mortgage House’s home loan repayment calculator.
 Buying a home or refinancing your current mortgage is a long-term strategy, and no doubt you have been planning it for months, even years.
 Having access to an online calculator that can tell you what your mortgage repayments may be, if your home loan application is successful, is a key part of planning for your future.
 Not only can a mortgage calculator help you answer the question of ‘how much can I borrow for a mortgage’, but it will also help you budget for what lies ahead.
 A home loan calculator can help you hone in on the type of loan that may be suitable for you and your family, and the best way for you to make repayments.

 Perhaps you would prefer a fixed rate home loan.
-If so, when you use the home loan calculator below, enter the interest rate amount identified in a suitable fixed rate home loan.
+If so, when you use the home loan calculator below, enter the loan interest rate amount identified in a suitable fixed rate home loan.
 If you think a variable rate loan is better suited to you and your property goals, then you can use a mortgage repayment calculator to adjust the interest rate up and down.
 This can help you mimic rises and falls in interest rates, which may occur over the life of the loan.
 When you do this, you will notice the mortgage calculator will automatically adjust your repayment amounts.
-By adjusting the loan period and loan amount, you can also paint a picture of how interest rate increases or decreases can impact your budget once you have made a few years’ worth of mortgage repayments.
+By adjusting the loan term and loan amount, you can also paint a picture of how interest rate increases or decreases can impact your budget once you have made a few years’ worth of mortgage repayments.

 Importantly, if you are using a mortgage calculator to understand how your mortgage repayments may change if you refinance your current loan, or switch to another, then make sure you speak to our lending specialists first.
 They can talk you through any extra fees or charges that may arrive from paying a mortgage off early or setting up another one.
 Once you have done that, ensure the figures in the mortgage repayment calculator are adjusted accordingly.
 It may only be a small adjustment over the life of the loan, but it can be an important one.